 Participant Accounts - Individual accounts are maintained for each Plan participant.
-Each participant's account is credited with the participant's contributions and allocations of (a) the Company Match, when applicable; and (b) Plan earnings.
+Each participant's account is credited with the participant contributions, Company Match, annual Mitchell contributions, when applicable, and allocation of plan earnings (losses).
 Each participant's account is also charged with withdrawals and, if applicable, an allocation of administrative expenses.
 Participants are entitled to their vested account balance.